dwhinham/mt32-pi/README.md

 `mt32-pi` uses the [FluidSynth] engine to provide SoundFont support, and comes with the [GeneralUser GS] SoundFont so that you have excellent General MIDI and Roland GS compatibility out of the box.

-> ⚠️ **Note:** To use the SoundFont synthesizer, you must either set it as the default synth in the config file, or switch to it at runtime using a [custom SysEx message](#-custom-system-exclusive-messages).
+> ⚠️ **Note:** To use the SoundFont synthesizer, you must either set it as the default synth in the config file, or switch to it at runtime using a [custom SysEx message](#-custom-system-exclusive-messages) or [button press][control surface].

 ### SoundFont scanning